bryanwb/monitoring-measurement-preso/operations/slides.md

 * Michael Leinartas

 [This presentation](https://github.com/bryanwb/monitoring-measurement-preso)
-is available on github in showoff format, and diagrams done in SVG
+is available on github in showoff format (html,css,etc.), and diagrams done in SVG

 Copyright 2012, Bryan W. Berry License: CC-By 3.0